broker-workshop/tutorials/fritz/fritz.md

 Users can inspect, analyze, and manage (including export/import) spectroscopy data.

-We provide interfaces to work with both robotic and classical follow-up facilities, including a framework for dealing with time allocations.
+We provide interfaces to work with both robotic and classical follow-up facilities, including a framework for dealing with allocations.
 In particular, we feature automated integration with the [SEDM](https://sites.astro.caltech.edu/sedm/).

 ![lsst-ws-source-spectroscopy-follow-up](https://user-images.githubusercontent.com/7557205/113935794-ced1f480-97ab-11eb-8c48-ea60fb3aee03.gif)